 In 2016, the Jonathan M. Nelson Center for Entrepreneurship was launched, supported by a $25 million gift from Jonathan M. Nelson '77.
 Building on the University's tradition of entrepreneurship, the center aims to make entrepreneurship an essential part of the Brown experience.
-The Nelson Center currently operates from a third-floor suite in Hillel House but will soon have a dedicated home in a new, four-story, mixed-use building being constructed at 249 Thayer Street, directly across the street from the Brown University Bookstore.
+The Nelson Center now has a dedicated home in a new, four-story, mixed-use building constructed at 249 Thayer Street.

-The University will lease space from Capstone Properties and the Discovery Group, which co-own and are developing the building, and expects to take occupancy of the building's top three floors.
-The Nelson Center's new facility will house workspaces and area for faculty and students to collaborate on developing new ventures, as well as the group of Peer Entrepreneurs-in-Residence and a range of student-led activities, supporting diverse, interdisciplinary and cross-collaborative activities in the entrepreneurial process.
+The Nelson Center's new facility houses workspaces and area for faculty and students to collaborate on developing new ventures, as well as the group of Peer Entrepreneurs-in-Residence and a range of student-led activities, supporting diverse, interdisciplinary and cross-collaborative activities in the entrepreneurial process.
 A developmental approach to engage, inspire, and empower entrepreneurs in the Nelson Center will be fulfilled through the center's curricular, co-curricular, and venture support activities.